-We have already touched on some activity ideas in the themes part.
-Entertainment may be linked to a theme, but doesn’t necessarily have to be.
+We have already touched on some themed activity ideas.
+Entertainment may be linked to a theme but doesn’t necessarily have to be.

 Rule Number One is ban boredom at corporate events.
-However, Rule Number Two is don’t enforce organised fun!
+However, Rule Number Two is don’t enforce organized fun!
 Here are some ideas to get you started…

-Setting up a casino at your event with game tables, slot machines, and professional croupiers is a fun game for your employees.
-Renting the equipment is much less hassle and requires less organisation than opting for DIY, it will also look more professional.
+Setting up a casino at your event with game tables, slot machines, and professional dealers is a fun way to engage your employees.
+Renting the equipment is much less hassle and requires less organization than opting for DIY, it will also look more professional.

 Interactive food and drink stations are a fun way to get your guests to mingle.
-Anything from customisable cocktails to a live stir-fry station will both entertain and feed your guests.
+Anything from customizable cocktails to a live stir-fry station will both entertain and feed your guests.

 Social photo booths are great - who doesn’t like taking pictures of themselves dressed in silly hats and glasses?
 These booths have developed over the years and you can now take stills, videos, or even GIFs, all to be posted straight to their Instagram account!